Logo Futurismo

 Melissa Masvaleix

-Pico is the second biggest island of the Azores.
-It is famous for its gigantic volcano that occupies most of the territory of the island.
+Pico is the second most oversized island of the Azores.
+It is famous for its gigantic volcano that occupies most of the island’s territory.
 But not only!
 Anything is possible in Pico, and we can plan it entirely for you.
+So if you are planning your trip, here are 15 unique things to do in Pico for your holidays.

 Contents hide